 We use information held about you in the following ways:

 - Information you give to us.
 We will use this information:

 - to provide you with the information, products and services that you request from us;

 - to provide you with information about other goods and services we offer that are similar to those that you have already purchased or enquired about;

-- to provide you with information about goods or services we feel may interest you.
+- to provide you with information about goods or services we feel may interest you, where you have consented to us contacting you for the purposes of marketing or other promotional purposes.
 If you are an existing customer, we will only contact you or share information with you by electronic means (e-mail, social media or SMS) with information about goods and services similar to those which were the subject of a previous sale or negotiations of a sale to you.
 If you do not want us to use your data in this way, please tick the relevant box situated on the form on which we collect your data;

 - to validate discounts and verify your identify;